scriptorum/LD33/README.md

 # LD33
 Ludum Dare #33 compo

-This was my submission for Ludum Dare 33.
+This was is my game from Ludum Dare 33.
 Theme: You are the monster.

 This is the POST-compo version.
-For the post-compo version, go to the [LD33/compo branch](https://github.com/scriptorum/LD33/tree/compo).
+For the compo version submitted to LD33, go to the [LD33/compo branch](https://github.com/scriptorum/LD33/tree/compo).

 ## Stuff that didn't make it into the compo version
 - Rubble smoke/demo/rubble-toss effect